Towards a Science of AI Agent Reliability: Extended Experimental Details

 \subsection{Implementation}

-We evaluate 14 language models from three major providers, spanning release dates from April 2024 to December 2025.
+We evaluate 15 language models from three major providers, spanning release dates from early 2024 to mid 2026.
 All experiments are conducted using the Holistic Agent Leaderboard (HAL)~\citep{kapoor2025holistic} evaluation harness\footnote{\url{https://github.com/princeton-pli/hal-harness}}, which provides standardized agent execution, automatic cost tracking via Weave \footnote{\url{https://docs.wandb.ai/weave}}, and reproducible evaluation protocols.
 We note that for OpenAI models we use the Chat Completions API instead of the Responses API\footnote{\url{https://developers.openai.com/api/docs/guides/migrate-to-responses/}}.